ddrcode/ddr-ecma5/README.md

 Notes<br/>
 <sup>1</sup> - limited functionality in comparison to ECMAScript 5 specification<br/>
 <sup>2</sup> - impossible to implement this feature with ECMAScript 3 functionality<br/>
-<sup>3</sup> - on IE8 Object.defineProperty works only with DOM objects
+<sup>3</sup> - on IE8 Object.defineProperty works only with DOM objects.